Ricardo Cyncynates on the roles of the assistant concertmaster vs. concertmaster

 Ricardo Cyncynates on teaching

 What university or conservatory did you attend?

-I attended The Santa Cecilia Conservatory in Rome, Italy; Accademia Chigianna in Sienna, Italy; and Indiana University; all as a music major.
+I attended The Santa Cecilia Conservatory in Rome, Italy, the Accademia Chigiana in Siena, Italy, and Indiana University.

 What is your favorite piece (or pieces) to play in the orchestra?